instantwifi/appernetic-hugo-project/content/post/the-doors-are-open.md

 The AirBnB hosts love it, because they can get better customer overall review and therefore better rating.

-One of our customer Grant's first
+One of our customer, Grant's first AirBnB guest was very exited and said

 So here is the result: